SilverBirchh/tier-one-run-club/src/content/blog/paarlauf-500-300.md

 tags: ['workout']
 ---

-Forget the 500m chasers — I have a new favourite track session!
+Forget the 500m chasers, I have a new favourite track session!
 The 500/300 Split Paarlauf is the most fun I’ve ever had on a running track.

 **Paarlauf** is a continuous relay involving two people per team of similar ability.
 One runner sets off while the other waits.
 As soon as the first runner finishes their rep, the second runner starts.
 You can run equal distances (e.g. 200m each, 500m each) or mix it up — my favourite is splitting the work into 500m and 300m reps.
 One runner tackles the 500s, the other the 300s, and then you swap roles halfway through the session.